RocketCommunicationsInc/astro-uxds/_content/components/input-field.md

 # Input Field

 Input Fields allow users to enter freeform text.
+Variations on this field often provide specific data entry formats such as masked data (e.g. passwords or phone numbers), date and time, and numeric data entry.

 ## Rules of Thumb